samruddhikhandale/vscs-in-codespaces/README.md

 ![image](https://user-images.githubusercontent.com/33612256/102268767-b3d03180-3ee9-11eb-8d95-96f1860fcea7.png)

 * As mentioned above, launching Frontend + Backend services only works in desktop Codespaces (in the VS Code extension).
 The bug in web Codespaces is being tracked here [#1836](https://github.com/microsoft/vssaas-planning/issues/1836)

-* Automatically create an appsettings.json with default values, allowing users to pass in values like developerAlias as Codespace secrets [#1887](https://github.com/microsoft/vssaas-planning/issues/1887)

 * Though you are able to use git normally with vsclk-core in this Codespace, you will see branches from both vscs-in-codespaces (this GitHub repository) and vsclk-core.
 We will remove the vscs-in-codespaces branches so you'll only see the vsclk-core branches. [#1889](https://github.com/microsoft/vssaas-planning/issues/1889)